sharathl1/akamai-cli-cloudlet-rq/README.md

-  list                			List current Request Control Cloudlet policy names show       					Get specific details for a policy name activate     					Activate a specified version for a policy deactivate   					Deactivate a specified version for a policy download 						Download the raw policy rules for a specified policy version create-version 				Activate a specified version for a policy addRule 						Adds a new rule to a specified version for a policy
+  list                			List current Request Control Cloudlet policy names show       					Get specific details for a policy name activate     					Activate a specified version for a policy download 						Download the raw policy rules for a specified policy version create-version 				Activate a specified version for a policy addRule 						Adds a new rule to a specified version for a policy